-Kathryn from the NCO has kindly donated 2 tickets for the Warrington Parr Hall concert at 7.30pm on Thursday 31 October 2013, featuring world famous Manchester-born pianist Peter Donohoe
+Kathryn from the NCO kindly donated 2 tickets for the Warrington Parr Hall concert at 7.30pm on Thursday 31 October 2013, which featured world famous Manchester-born pianist Peter Donohoe

-The programme includes Shostakovich Piano Concerto no 1, also works by Tchaikovsky, Bruckner and Mozart
+The programme included Shostakovich Piano Concerto no 1, also works by Tchaikovsky, Bruckner and Mozart

 Pam Eastwood's 'In Classical Mood' programme (Tuesday lunchtimes between 12 and 1)

-held a competition for two tickets to go to this concert.
+held a competition for the two tickets.
 The

 winner was Karen Williams from Physiotherapy, who was so pleased